 SPU's Solid Waste Utility implemented new solid waste collection contracts in the spring of 2009.
 Residents now have three separate services: recycling, organics, and garbage.
 The major change was to provide weekly collection of organics, which include yard waste and all types of food waste.
 This new program has been extremely successful in diverting tonnage from the landfill and is a key step in reaching the City's goal to recycle more than 60% of the waste stream.
-The 2010 Adopted Budget continues these programs but makes a variety of cuts in administrative and service functions in order to offset lower-than-expected revenues.
+The 2010 Proposed Budget continues these programs but makes a variety of cuts in administrative and service functions in order to offset lower-than-expected revenues.
 The lower revenues result from several factors, including less tonnage due to a slow economy, more reduction in garbage can sizes than expected, and failure of the proposed "green fee" on disposable bags in the August 2009 election.

 SPU's other two utilities - Drainage & Wastewater (DWU) and Water - also are making budget cuts for 2010.
 These are driven by lower revenues as a result of decreased economic activity and delays in sale of some assets.
-In addition, the 2010 Endorsed Budget for DWU had anticipated a sizable rate increase, and the City Council adopted a smaller increase in light of poor economic conditions.
-This increase restores some programs and projects the Mayor had proposed to postpone.
+In addition, the 2010 Endorsed Budget for DWU had anticipated a rate increase, which the Mayor decided not to pursue in light of poor economic conditions.